sharetribe/just-enough-git/README.md

 git push --force
 ```

-**WARNING!** The main purpose of Git is to make sure you never lose any changed you've made.
-It's damn difficult to screw up things with Git so badly, that someone would lose his day's work.
+**WARNING!** The main purpose of Git is to make sure you never lose any changes you've made.
+It's damn difficult to screw up things with Git so badly, that someone would lose his days work.
 However, `--force` is the only command in Git which allows you to make catastrophical screw ups.
 So, be careful.
 Make sure you are in a correct branch when you force push. **NEVER force push on master branch.** **NEVER FORCE PUSH ON MASTER BRANCH**.

 **WARNING #2!** You ONLY need to force push after rebase. **Never force push, unless you have just rebased**.